We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 It comes with a pair of powerful hydraulic brakes that’ll offer plenty of stopping power in any kind of weather and in all riding conditions.

-Most riders also appreciate the flexible wheels and tires Trail 7 offers.
-The S size rolls on 27.5″ wheels, whereas the larger sizes are 29ers.
+Most riders also appreciate the flexible wheel sizes Trail 7 offers.
+The XS and S sizes rolls on 27.5″ wheels, whereas the larger sizes are 29ers.

-The only thing to be wary of is the entry-lever Shimano derailleurs which might malfunction after several thousands of miles.
+The only thing to be wary of is the entry-lever Shimano derailleurs which might malfunction after several thousand miles if abused excessively.
 However, they are not that expensive to upgrade and keep riding.

 All in all, we conclude with more good than bad things to say about Cannondale Trail 7.
 It’s a bike that will meet the demands of most recreational and fitness riders and even exceed those of some.